Releases and Upgrades

 When Prisma Access upgrades its infrastructure and dataplane after a major release, the upgrades can be incompatible with earlier Panorama versions.
 Because of the fast-paced release of Prisma Access and the Cloud Services plugin, the software compatibility (end-of-support) dates for Panorama are shorter than the software end-of-life dates for Panorama releases and apply to Panorama version compatibility with Prisma Access only.
 For more information, including end-of-support dates for Panorama when used with Prisma Access, see Prisma Access and Panorama Version Compatibility in the Palo Alto Networks Compatibility Matrix.

 Cadence for Software and Content Updates for Prisma Access

-The following table informs you of the software and content updates that you must install to get the latest applications and threat signatures and leverage the threat prevention capabilities provided by Palo Alto Networks.
+The following table informs you of the software and content updates to get the latest applications and threat signatures and leverage the threat prevention capabilities provided by Palo Alto Networks.
+If the

 Cloud Controlled?
 (Yes/No)